Minnehaha

 The figure of Minnehaha inspired later art works such as paintings, sculpture and music.
-The Death of Minnehaha is a frequent subject for paintings.
+"The Death of Minnehaha" is a frequent subject for paintings.
 Minnehaha Falls and her death scene inspired themes in the New World Symphony by Antonín Dvořák.
 Longfellow's poem was set in a cantata trilogy, The Song of Hiawatha in 1898–1900 by the African-English composer Samuel Coleridge-Taylor.
 Longfellow's poem also inspired Hugo Kaun's symphonic poems "Minnehaha" and "Hiawatha" composed in 1901.

 Minnehaha as a name

 The character's name has been bestowed upon things, especially in the Great Lakes region of the United States.
 A ship bearing the name Minnehaha wrecked off the western shore of Lake Michigan in 1893, only 38 years after Longfellow's poem was published.
 A Minnehaha Bay adjoins the small town of Sturgeon Falls in Ontario, Canada.

-Minnesota claims Minnehaha Falls, Minnehaha Park, Minnehaha Creek, Minnehaha Academy, and a boat bearing her name once operated by Twin City Rapid Transit on Lake Minnetonka, which has now been restored and is currently operated by Museum of Lake Minnetonka.
+Minneapolis claims Minnehaha Falls, Minnehaha Park, Minnehaha Creek, Minnehaha Academy, and a boat bearing her name once operated by Twin City Rapid Transit on Lake Minnetonka, which has now been restored and is currently operated by Museum of Lake Minnetonka.
 Minnehaha Avenue and Hiawatha Avenue run parallel to each other from downtown Minneapolis, while another Minnehaha Avenue runs through Saint Paul.

+In Sault Ste.
+Marie, Ontario, Canada, the enchanting Minnehaha Falls and the adjacent Hiawatha Highlands beautifully commemorate her and her lover, creating a poetic tribute in close proximity.

 Farther west, Minnehaha, Washington stands near Vancouver.
 Her name is also linked to Minnehaha County in South Dakota and Minnehaha Covenant Church and Minnehaha Park in Spokane, Washington.
 Lake Minnehaha is located in the center of Holliday Park in Cheyenne, Wyoming.
 Arizona's Bradshaw Mountains contain a Minnehaha Flat.

 Toward the Atlantic coast, a Minnehaha Island stands in the Potomac River in Montgomery County, Maryland (39.025°N 77.24444°W).
 A creek known as Minnehaha Branch empties into the Potomac at Glen Echo, Maryland.
 The town of Minnehaha Springs stands in Pocahontas County, West Virginia.
 Farther south, Minnehaha Falls in Lakemont, Georgia near Lake Rabun features a 100-foot cascading waterfall.
 Florida is home to two lakes named Minnehaha: one in the Clermont Chain of lakes in Clermont, Florida, one of the Outstanding Florida Waterbodies; the other in Maitland, Florida, linked to the Winter Park lake chain.

+Minne Ha Ha is also the name of a fully functional steamboat operated on Lake George in New York by the Lake George Steamboat Company.
+Additionally, the name is the basis for the hamlet, Minnehaha, New York in the Adirondacks.

-Minnehaha's name has proven inspirational beyond the North American continent: Roca Minnehaha is an island near Easter Island and Sala y Gómez Island in Chile.
+Minnehaha's name has proven inspirational beyond the North American continent: Minnehaha Rock was a phantom island between Easter Island and Sala y Gómez Island in Chile.
 Two avenues in suburbs of Auckland, New Zealand, in Titirangi and Takapuna, are named for the figure.
 Minnehaha Falls may be found in Katoomba, Australia.